Germany debates tax breaks for skilled foreign workers – DW – 07/09/2024

 However, criticism has also come from the ranks of the governing parties.
 The Greens have cited the principle of equal treatment in the German constitution and labor law.
 They argue it could therefore be unconstitutional for certain groups to earn more for the same work thanks to tax incentives.

-Green Party lawmaker Beate Müller-Gemmeke told DW that according to the Basic Law, i.e. the constitution, all people are equal before the law.
+Green Party lawmaker Beate Müller-Gemmeke told DW that according to the Basic Law, which functions as country's constitution, all people are equal before the law.
 "We have the principle of equal treatment in Germany, which means that no one should be treated worse.
 From my point of view, it would be a bit of discrimination against nationals if we were to say that those who come from other countries are exempt from paying tax on at least a certain part of their salary."

 Criticism of tax rebates for foreign skilled workers